 As a rule, we use three basic types of buckle: heel bar, center bar, and trophy.
 Ranger or “western” belts may use a 3-piece of 4-piece buckle set, but these are not actually a separate “type” of buckle.

 The length of the buckle, becomes part of the total size measurement for the correct belt information.
 The picture at left shows how to measure the type of buckle you have.

-Changing the buckle for one an inch longer will change the size by that inch.
+Changing the buckle for one an inch longer will change the size by one inch.

 SIZE of belt:

 Please DO NOT order by the “size” on your jeans.
 Different clothing makers size differently.
-I have jeans that don’t fit, and jeans that would fall off without a belt – yet they both say the same size!
-Also, consider department store “vanity sizes”.
-We have all seen belts which, for example, are marked 38 but measure 42.
+We have seen belts which, for example, are marked 38 but measure 42.

 Though not a “type”, women often wear belts threaded “to the right”, opposite a ‘mans’.
 Perhaps this no longer applies.
 Let us say “buckle left” or “buckle right”.
 Worth noting, since ordering the belt to thread the other way will make any words or letters upside down when reversed.